BryanHawkshaw/temperatureforecast/README.md

 For this project different tools and time series forecast models were used.

 # 1) MICROSOFT EXCEL'S FORECAST SHEET
+Microsoft Excel has this feature called Forecast Sheet.
+This forecast sheet uses the AAA version of the Exponential Smoothing algorithm (placing more weight on last values in dataset to make predictions).
 This algorithm, often referred to as the Holt Winters method, effectively handles additive trends, seasonality and smoothing of data to provide forecasts based on historical patterns.
 A confidence interval of 80% was used.
 The resulting forecast and its statistics are:

 <img width="1008" height="484" alt="image" src="https://github.com/user-attachments/assets/7172c700-2fd1-4c6a-8c3f-1745ee404fd5" />